meefik/neux/README.md

   - synchronization of states with persistent storage,
   - calling remote procedures on the backend.
 - Small library size ~ 8kb (4kb gzipped).
+- It is open source software under MIT license.

 ## Content